russmiles/life-preserver-introductory-article-developer-magazine/README.md

 The diagrams we use to visualise and rationalise about our software, alongside a number of other factors, inherently inform the structure of the software we write.

-Diagrams, alongside our understanding of the domain and even the languages and frameworks upon which we rely, are tools for not just expressing how we think about our software but also how we approach its architecture and design.
+Diagrams, alongside our understanding of the domain and even the languages and frameworks upon which we rely, are tools for not just expressing how we think about our software but also guiding our thinking in how we approach its architecture and design.

+So diagrams are not passive participants in the architecture and design process, they can be enhancing or inhibiting players in the thinking that becomes our software's design.
+For this reason I believe the Layered Architectural approach is dangerous as it not only confuses when it does not reflect the true breakdown of your software, it also fallaciously and subliminally guides our thinking.
+We need a better way, especially if we wish our software itself to embrace change…

 > * Ok, 'Law' might be going a bit far here, but if [Conway's Law](http://en.wikipedia.org/wiki/Conway's_law) states that "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations", then I'm fairly confident that my own law, that our means of visualising and rationalising about our software has a direct impact on the design of our software, will stand the test of time also.

+## Why Adaptablility Matters

+TBD Got here.

 ## A Better Approach: Thinking of an Island, and a Circle